Ross Stores, Inc. (NASDAQ:ROST) Shares Sold by Tiaa Fsb

-Tiaa Fsb lowered its position in Ross Stores, Inc. (NASDAQ:ROST) by 2.2% during the 3rd quarter, Holdings Channel.com reports.
-The firm owned 14,377 shares of the apparel retailer’s stock after selling 326 shares during the quarter.
-Tiaa Fsb’s holdings in Ross Stores were worth $1,565,000 as of its most recent filing with the Securities and Exchange Commission.
+Tiaa Fsb lessened its stake in shares of Ross Stores, Inc. (NASDAQ:ROST) by 2.2% during the third quarter, Holdings Channel.com reports.
+The fund owned 14,377 shares of the apparel retailer’s stock after selling 326 shares during the period.
+Tiaa Fsb’s holdings in Ross Stores were worth $1,565,000 at the end of the most recent reporting period.

 A number of research analysts recently commented on ROST shares.
-Credit Suisse Group raised their price objective on shares of Ross Stores from $142.00 to $145.00 and gave the company an “outperform” rating in a research note on Friday, August 20th.
-JPMorgan Chase & Co. raised their target price on shares of Ross Stores from $132.00 to $137.00 and gave the stock an “overweight” rating in a report on Monday, August 16th.
+JPMorgan Chase & Co. raised their price objective on shares of Ross Stores from $132.00 to $137.00 and gave the company an “overweight” rating in a research note on Monday, August 16th.
+Deutsche Bank Aktiengesellschaft raised their target price on shares of Ross Stores from $146.00 to $152.00 and gave the stock a “buy” rating in a report on Friday, November 19th.
 Loop Capital cut shares of Ross Stores from a “buy” rating to a “hold” rating and reduced their target price for the stock from $140.00 to $105.00 in a report on Thursday, October 14th.
-Robert W. Baird raised their target price on shares of Ross Stores from $140.00 to $148.00 and gave the stock an “outperform” rating in a report on Friday, August 20th.
-Finally, Deutsche Bank Aktiengesellschaft raised their target price on shares of Ross Stores from $146.00 to $152.00 and gave the stock a “buy” rating in a report on Friday, November 19th.
+William Blair restated an “outperform” rating on shares of Ross Stores in a report on Wednesday, August 25th.
+Finally, Cowen reduced their target price on shares of Ross Stores from $147.00 to $144.00 and set an “outperform” rating for the company in a report on Friday, August 20th.
 Three analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
 According to data from MarketBeat, Ross Stores currently has an average rating of “Buy” and a consensus price target of $139.36.

 Ross Stores (NASDAQ:ROST) last posted its quarterly earnings data on Thursday, November 18th.
 The apparel retailer reported $1.09 EPS for the quarter, topping analysts’ consensus estimates of $0.78 by $0.31.
 Ross Stores had a net margin of 7.73% and a return on equity of 45.58%.
 The firm had revenue of $4.57 billion during the quarter, compared to analyst estimates of $4.35 billion.
 During the same quarter last year, the business posted $1.02 EPS.
 The company’s revenue was up 21.8% on a year-over-year basis.
 Equities analysts forecast that Ross Stores, Inc. will post 4.46 earnings per share for the current fiscal year.